Insight enhances smart city network for the City of Whittlesea

 With the new system working with the smart city network, the City of Whittlesea was able to introduce self-service analytics, with Power BI being used for data exploration.

 That usage of Power BI in particular has allowed Whittlesea council staff to cut down the time it takes to generate a report significantly, with data location previously taking two to three days.
-Now, reporting has become self-service and is now based on up to the minute data.
+Now, producing reports takes minutes.

 The system stores the data on the Azure platform in two zones — a raw data zone and then a curated zone.
 The latter zone has the data indexed by council, data and time, and is orchestrated using Data Factory and Data Bricks.